What is Fraud?

 You do not have to attend an interview, as they are voluntary.
-However, non-attendance may not prevent us from taking further action against you and in very serious cases we can ask the Police to issue an arrest warrant.
+However, non-attendance may mean we will take further action and in very serious cases we can ask the Police to issue an arrest warrant.

 If you attend an Interview Under Caution you can bring a friend or relative with you, as long as they are not connected to our investigation.
-You can also bring a solicitor or legal advisor.
+You can also bring a solicitor or legal advisor if you wish.

 How to contact the Counter Fraud Unit

 If you suspect anyone of fraudulently claiming, you can:

 - Print off the reporting fraud form, complete it and either send to us at : Torbay Council (Fraud Team) Town Hall Castle Circus, Torquay TQ1 3DS or drop it in to one of the Connections offices.